alist-org/docs/docs/config/configuration.md

 Do not carry `/` at the end when filling in the link, otherwise it cannot be used or other problems

+- Do not carry `/` at the end of the URL link, correct example:heavy_check_mark: :`https://pan.nn.ci`, wrong example: `https://pan.nn.ci/` :x:,Otherwise the following functions will not be available

 ```json
 # Correct way of writing:
 "site_url": "https://pan.nn.ci",